Jpinkerton-Sec/CyberSec-Portfolio/README.md

 I'm based in Sydney and working my way into the cybersecurity industry.
 I finished my Network+, Security+, and CySA+ in 2025 and I'm currently working through my CCNA.

 Most of what I know came from studying for those certs, pulling apart problems at work, and building things in my own time.
-I run a small PC repair business (JP's PCs) which has given me more real troubleshooting experience than I expected — including deploying and configuring network infrastructure for a local business using subnetting, POS system integration, and ongoing support.
+I run a small PC repair business (JP's PCs) which has given me more real troubleshooting experience than I expected, including deploying and configuring network infrastructure for a local business using subnetting, POS system integration, and ongoing support.

 This repo is where I document hands-on projects as I build them.
-Nothing here is polished for show — it's just work I've actually done.
+Nothing here is polished for show, it's just work I've done.

 ---